Framing the Francophone Phenomenon in Paris, France; Rabat, Morocco; and Dakar, Senegal

 Applications received after the deadline will be considered according to space and availability.

 Lindsay Turlan and Monika Markley, our dedicated US-based representatives, are the go-to people for all aspects of the application process, including billing, pre-departure preparation, and university liaising.
 If you have any questions, get in contact with them and they will be happy to help.

 The ideal APA student is bright and motivated, internationally-minded who seeks a cross-cultural experience and has a desire to experience French and Francophone life.

 We know that several factors play into a student’s ability to learn a second language (or third, or fourth!).
 The number of semesters of college French should be seen as a guideline when determining program eligibility.
 If you have any concerns, contact us and we will be happy to assist you in in determining your level.

 Multi-Country: France, Morocco, Senegal Program

 - 3.0 GPA

-- B1 French language level and up, according to the Common European Framework of Reference for Languages (CEFR) [approximately 4 or more semesters of college-level French or equivalent]
+- B1 French language level and up, according to the Common European Framework of Reference for Languages (CEFR) [approximately 3 – 4 semesters of French or equivalent]